sumnow/markdown-formatter/README.md

 ## Introduction

-This is a developer-oriented markdown development tool that provides a relatively uniform format for the `markdown` user.
+This is a tool to improve the writing efficiency of markdown, not only provides a relatively uniform format for the `markdown` user, but also provides some snippets.

 ## Instructions